length

 The Tasman region of New Zealand is fortunate to be one of the country’s sunniest areas making it a perfect year round destination.
 Even in winter, though cooler in temperatures, you will often find you are walking under blue skies and sunshine.

-If you are particularly keen to do some swimming along the Coastal Track, then the warmer months are best – though trying to avoid the summer school holidays will be more enjoyable along the trail.
+If you are particularly keen to do some swimming while walking the Abel Tasman and Queen Charlotte Tracks, the warmer months are best – though trying to avoid the summer school holidays will be more enjoyable along the trail.

 RAW Travel supports and welcomes solo travellers.
 We understand travelling alone can sometimes be a daunting prospect however New Zealand is regarded as a very safe destination and the trails are well signed, though it is good to keep in mind that at certain times of year there will be few people on the trail and there may be little or no mobile coverage.
 Our self-guided walking holidays are for experienced walkers who prefer to be independent.
-Walking self-guided requires you to use your problem-solving skills, be comfortable with reading maps and have a good sense of direction.
+You can use our exclusive RAW app to easily navigate along the trail.
 You will be fully briefed by our local guide on arrival and the staff at the accommodation along the way are extremely helpful and friendly also.
 Prices are based on 2 people sharing twin share, so a solo price is available on request.
 Please enquire with your consultant at the time of booking for further details.

 TRIP date selection